RandomForestz/RandomForestz/README.md

 ## Take a Look Around

 I do research, teach, and learn.
 When I do or find something worthwhile, I want everyone to have access to my data, code, and methodology!
+When it comes to knowledge, sharing is caring.
 You can find my projects along with their respective data/code in my repositories.

 Check out some of my projects below!